LocNguyen48/To-Do-List/README.md

 # To-Do-List-Demo
-A small project that I made when first time learning HTML/CSS.
+A small project that I made when I was first time learning HTML/CSS.
 Still updating...